ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-text-field.md

 }
 ```

+Note that as we are using a `span` element for the visual we will not support many of the features native to the `nimble-text-field` component as they have little value.
+This includes:
+- No alternate appearance modes (always frameless)
+- No support for disabled state
+- No support for error states
+- No password display support

 ### Alternatives considered

-We are using `span` elements for the text rendering of the values instead of a `nimble-text-field` for performance's sake, as we avoid the notably heavier cost of using a custom element.
+We are using `span` elements for the text rendering of the values instead of a `nimble-text-field` for performance's sake, as we avoid the presumably heavier cost of using a custom element.
 The other benefits that using a `nimble-text-field` offer, such as built-in styling and a placeholder implementation seem trivial to replicate, which seems worth it for a performance improvement.

 One notable difference in behavior is that the proposed implementation will not support a behavior present in the `nimble-text-field` where a user can begin dragging at an arbitrary location in the text, and go to the end of the text, even if it has been clipped by the column (and thus showing an `...`).
 Users will still be able to double-click such text and copy the entire contents.